Boorclark/Mold-Sensor/README.md

 * https://www.piedmont.org/living-better/health-benefits-of-indoor-plants : we used this source to learn more about the benefits of keeping plants indoors as part of our planning stage.
 * https://iotdesignpro.com/projects/iot-based-soil-moisture-monitoring-system-using-esp32 : example of how someone else created their soil moisture monitor that includes instructions on how to make our own with circuit diagram, video instructions, etc.
+* https://quartzcomponents.com/blogs/electronics-projects/lpg-gas-leakage-detector-using-mq2-sensor-and-controller-using-sg90-servo-and-arduino : we used this to learn more about how we can create a gas leak detector.

 ## Summary and Reflection